Bike parking and facilities

 The council is also exploring options for on-street hangars for the public.

 Bike pumps and public repair stands

-    There are seven public bike pumps and three public bike repair stands in Kingston.
+There are three public bike repair stands and one public bike pump in Kingston.

 These useful mid or end of trip facilities are part of the Go Cycle aims of encouraging more people to cycle in the borough and providing them with the routes and tools to do so.